Your Home's Air Quality - It's not an 'Airy, Fairy' Matter!

 Increasing air tightness without installing adequate ventilation reduces air exchange, allowing pollutants to accumulate and the quality of air to worsen.

-Professor Awbi recommends Mechanical Ventilation Systems with Heat Recovery (MVHR) as key to delivering both healthy indoor air quality and energy efficiency in a home.
+Professor Awbi recommends Mechanical Ventilation with Heat Recovery (MVHR) as key to delivering both healthy indoor air quality and energy efficiency in a home.

 These systems continuously draw fresh air into the home via a low energy heat recovery ventilation unit, located in the roofspace/utility area of the home.